Gender Pay Equity in the Tertiary Education Sector.

 Initiate conversation about 'gender pay equity' with a colleague, friend, work team.

-Read about the Gender Pay Equity claims TEU is developing in universities.
+Read about the Gender Pay Equity claims TEU has raised for low paid workers in university libraries and clerical administration.

 Hold a gender pay equity lunchtime/ morning tea.